Mohanbalu/Myprojects/webdevelopment/readme.md

 ## License

 This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, feel free to contact us at [email address].
+If you have any questions or feedback, please contact us at [email address].

 Thank you for checking out our project!
-We hope you find it useful.
+We hope it's useful to you.
 Happy connecting!

+## Contrubtion

+@praneeth-9904